 - How the contract administrator and the inspector receives their authority

 - Clarify the limits of the inspector's authority and responsibility as distinct from the contract administrator

 - Clarify the obligations of an inspector while on site and to the contractor

 - Advice on how an inspector can be more efficient.

 Prices for this course vary between membership types:

-Course fee includes electronic copies of Student Guide and MMCD - Volume II.
+Course fee includes electronic copies of Course Binder and MMCD - Volume II.
 Meals are provided at in-person sessions.